wballard/VariableSky/concepts.markdown

 * Node.js

 The requirements are:

 * A JavaScript runtime ES5+
 * HTTP or WebSocket connectivity

+Cutting to it, this means you aren't locked into any specific UI or application programming framework or style.

 ## Servers
-Servers are `node.js` processes run in any way you see fit.
+Servers are ==node.js== processes run in any way you see fit.
 Servers serve variables from memory, using append only logging.
 In this way, Variable Sky is an in memory server, using disk as a backup mechanism.

 ## Linked Data

 ## Data Model

+The data model is ==JavaScript==, addressed by ==href==.

 ## Operations